defndaines/kiroku/pulitzer-prize.md

 - [ ] 2023: Robert Samuels and Toluse Olorunnipa, _His Name Is George Floyd: One Man’s Life and the Struggle for Racial Justice_
 - [ ] 2024: Nathan Thrall, _A Day in the Life of Abed Salama: Anatomy of a Jerusalem Tragedy_
 - [ ] 2025: Benjamin Nathans, _To the Success of Our Hopeless Cause: The Many Lives of the Soviet Dissident Movement_
+- [x] 2026: Brian Goldstone, _There Is No Place for Us: Working and Homeless in America_
 <!-- Nonfiction -->

 ## History (3)